 where {$\gamma= \int_\vk f_0(\vk) \Omega(\vk)$ is the Berry phase around the FS, and} the effective cyclotron frequency~\cite{xiao-shi-niu} for a generic FS is~\cite{SM}

 {where $g(\epsilon_F,B)$ is the density of states obtained from \eqref{eq:5}, and $\langle...\rangle_{\rm FS}$ denotes an average over the FS for anisotropic cases.}

-Interestingly, the action \eqref{eq:theta} exactly maps to a single-particle quantum mechanical problem of a charged particle moving on a ring with a flux through it, where the first term is a topological $\theta$-term~\cite{altland}.
-At a finie temperature $1/\beta$, the partition function is
+Interestingly, the action \eqref{eq:theta} exactly maps to that of a quantum mechanical problem of a charged particle moving on a ring enclosing a flux, where the first term is a topological $\theta$-term~\cite{altland}.
+At a finite temperature $1/\beta$, the partition function is

 We clearly see that this result is periodic in ${\mathcal{A}_{\rm FS}}/{B}+\gamma \mod 2\pi $ at low-temperatures, and becomes non-oscillatory at $T\gg \bar\omega_c$ when the summation can be replaced by integral.
 This is precisely the origin of dHvA.